 Later in my life, I realized that this was not the case.
-The color schemes in my art are very connected to my cultural background.
-My artworks are imbued with elements of Caribbean fashion, street art, and murals and share the same colors with the homes you may see in Haiti, Cuba, and other parts of the Caribbean and greater Black Diaspora.
+The color schemes in my art are closely connected to my cultural background.
+My artworks are imbued with elements of Caribbean fashion, street art, and murals and share the same colors as the homes you may see in Haiti, Cuba, and other parts of the Caribbean and the greater Black Diaspora.
 The use of flora in my lino block prints and several Haitian phrases and references to history in my works are not random choices, either.

-Understanding where my folks came from – the history of Haitian rebellion, anti-colonial/imperialist and anti-capitalist history – and learning to question things beyond what was given to me served as background information while creating my art.
+Understanding where my folks came from – the history of Haitian rebellion, anti-colonial/imperialist, and anti-capitalist history – and learning to question things beyond what was given to me served as background information while creating my art.

 Tell us a bit about how you became an artist.
 When and at what age did you become interested in art?

 I was born in Los Angeles, California, but I was raised between Columbus, Ohio, and Camden, New Jersey.
 I did not consider art seriously at all growing up due to life circumstances and the belief that fine art was only meant for the upper-class elite.
-It wasn’t until college (I went to the University of Toledo in Ohio for my BFA) that things changed.
+It wasn’t until college (I attended the University of Toledo in Ohio for my BFA) that things changed.

-At first, I wanted to become an engineer, but I decided to switch majors before freshman year.
+At first, I wanted to become an engineer, but I decided to switch majors before my freshman year.
 Since then, I have never looked back.
 I was 19, and I didn’t know much about the art process or the formalities, nor did I care for them as much.
 My driving force was my eagerness to learn anything, intimidating or not.

 My introduction to fine arts came through rap.
 I could connect to experiences and stories shared by my favorite artists at the time, such as 2Pac, Nas, and Kendrick Lamar, and I felt that I could do the same thing.
-Learning to combine different art skill sets and traditions felt natural, and going against the formalities of contrived art rules was important during the whole process.
+Learning to combine different art skill sets and traditions felt natural, and going against the formalities of contrived art rules was important throughout the whole process.